20ghrrdll/CS108/README.md

 -   Clear all history information for a particular quiz.
 -   Promote user accounts to administration accounts.
 -   See site statistics.
 These should include number of users and number of quizzes taken.

+#Pages of the site
+###Login/Create
+If not logged in, the user is prompted to log in or create an account if one does not exist
+###Homepage
+Once the user logs in they are directed to a homepage that displayes the following information
+- An Announcements section highlighting any items put up by the website administrators.
+- A list of popular quizzes.
+- A list of recently created quizzes.
+- A list of their own recent quiz taking activities.
+- An indication of all achievements they’ve earned.
+- An indication if they’ve received any messages with a link to view the messages/all messages
+- A list of friend’s recent activities including quizzes taken or created and achievements earned.

+###Quiz Summary Page
+If a user clicks a link to quiz, they are directed to a quiz summary page.
+This page includes
+- The text description of the quiz.
+- The creator of the quiz (hot linked to the creator’s user page).
+- A list of the user’s past performance on this specific quiz.
+- A list of the highest performers of all time.
+- A list of top performers in the last day.
+- A list showing the performance of recent test takers (both good and bad).
+- Summary statistics on how well all users have performed on the quiz.
+- A way to initiate taking the quiz.
+- A way to start editing the quiz, if the user is the quiz owner.

+###Quiz Results Page
+After completing a quiz, the user is directed to a results page.
+Here the user can see all their answers as well as the actual solutions.
+Their score is displayed as well as an option to take the quiz again or to challenge a friend to beat their score.

+###Friends
+A page to view all friends.
+On this page a users friends are listed as well as any pending friend requests.
+In addition to this, users can also search for friends here by username.

+###Messages
+Here users can view all the messages they have recieved.
+Messages are challenges or notes, to which they can accept/reply/ignore.
+They can also send a message to any of their friends here.

+###Admin Portal
+This is where admins are able to perform all of the actions outlined in the administration section above.

+#Extensions
+- ###Improved error handling for faulty login, account creation,searching for non existing user, and malformed inputs
+- ###Quiz review and rating system here we allow users to "Rate" a quiz.
+We use a 5 star rating system.
+They are also able to leave comments along with their rating. these reviews show up on the quiz summary page

+	/* Achievements */
+	public static final String CREATE_1 = "CREATE_1";
+	public static final String CREATE_5 = "CREATE_5";
+	public static final String CREATE_10 = "CREATE_10";
+	public static final String TOOK_1 = "TOOK_1";
+	public static final String TOOK_10 = "TOOK_10";
+	public static final String HIGHEST_SCORE = "HIGHEST_SCORE";
+	public static final String FRIENDS_10 = "FRIENDS_10";
+	public static final String CHALLENGER = "CHALLENGER";
+	public static final String PERFECT_SCORE = "PERFECT_SCORE";
+	public static final String POPULAR_QUIZ = "POPULAR_QUIZ";

+- ###Administration
+- ###Achievements
+-   achievements include
+    - Perfect Score
+    - 10 friends
+    - popular quiz
+    - Created 1,5,10 quizzes
+    - Took 1, 10 quizzes
+    - Highest Score
+    - Challenger
+- ###Look and feel
+- ###Reporting Quizzes
+  Users can report quizzes that they deem malformed or innapropriate.
+Admins get a list of all reported quizzes to review.
+- ###Categories
+  Quizzes are categorized.
+- ###Edit Quiz
+  If a user is the creator, they have the option to edit a quiz.
+Here they can add, remove, and edit questions.